TeamWhat/what-stored-in-a-mobile-device-android/doc/Documentation.md

 #### UI

 The UI consists of the parts that the user can interact with, such as settings and graphs.
-If the user opens the application for the first time, the user is shown the first time settings.
-On the MainScreen user can select to collect and send data, or to open the Graphs page.
+If the user opens the application for the first time, a one time questionnaire is presented to the user.
+Answering the questions is optional, and they provide basic information about the user such as gender, age, and email.
+These answers can be changed later on in the Settings menu.
+On the MainScreen the user can select to collect and send data, or to open the Graphs page.
 From the context menu on the top of the screen the user can open Settings or the About page.

 ![Android UI diagram](android-UI.png)